BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2022-01-31-January_Newsletter.markdown

 Congratulations to our winners!
 Due to Covid we are unable to present the cups, or pass them to the winners...

-We mmoved onto our Focus Point of the evening, where we discussed 8 Photography Myths - hopefully these 8 myths are now debunked, and you don't feel you have to live up to some of these rules.
+We moved onto our Focus Point of the evening, where we discussed 8 Photography Myths - hopefully these 8 myths are now debunked, and you don't feel you have to live up to some of these rules.

 Full details of this will be in the members newsletter.
 *Members receive a copy of the presentation in the club newsletter.*